emericg/MiniVideo/README.md

 MiniVideo has been tested with several CPU architectures (x86, SH4, MIPS, ARM).
 The build system uses CMake.
 Both library and test programs can be installed into your system.

-MiniVideo has been developed in 2010/2011 during an internship I did in a French company called *httv*.
+MiniVideo has been initially developed in 2010/2011 during an internship I did in a French company called *httv*.
 Its goal was to provide a video thumbnailing program, with a source code easy to read and to understand for learning purpose.
 After a clean-up pass, the code has been published early 2014 with *httv* permission under the LGPL v3 license (video framework) and GPLv3 (test softwares).

 The minivideo library can:
 * Open video files with various container to demux and remux audios/videos content.
 * Open H.264 compressed videos and decode them to export intra-coded pictures.
-* Extract various metadatas from container and elementary streams.
+* Extract a bunch of metadatas from media files.

 ### Supported video codec (decoding)
 - H.264 / MPEG-4 part 10 "Advance Video Coding"